 ACTION CATEGORY 1: RECOMMENDED ZONING BYLAW AMENDMENTS Amend City of West Kelowna Zoning Bylaw Rationale and Complete Communities Analysis Specifics (if applicable) Recommended Time Frame Supporting Actions Action 1A: Expand zoning permission for four-unit townhouse or 'house plex' typologies of infill (such as the RP1 Zone) to more lots within the Urban Containment Boundary.
 Westbank Centre (32%), Lakeview Heights (28%), South Boucherie (12%), Goats Peak/Gellatly (12%) Westbank (10%), Boucherie Centre (9%) neighbourhoods have a larger proportion of lots with high development likelihood.
 Expanding the flexible 'plex' typology to these neighbourhoods will further support infill development.
-Short Term (within 1 year) Action 1B: Allow up to two separate duplex buildings on larger residential lots (particularly within the R1 Zone) and within the Urban Containment Boundary.
-A suggested conservative minimum lot size threshold to allow more than one duplex, which would account for flexibility in building placement and site coverage below 50%, is 1,000m2 or larger.
-The Complete Communities analysis found that the median lot size for parcels with a higher redevelopment in the South Boucherie, West Kelowna Estates, and Goats Peak/Gellatly neighbourhoods was 1,200 - 1,400m2.
-A two-duplex scenario of infill provides greater flexibility in the placement of buildings while improving the design response to existing neighbourhood Short Term (within 1 year)

-conditions for multi-unit infill housing types.
+Short Term (1 - 2 years) Action 1B: Allow up to two separate duplex buildings on larger residential lots (particularly within the R1 Zone) and within the A suggested conservative minimum lot size threshold to allow more than one duplex, which would account for flexibility in building placement and site coverage below 50% , is 1,000m or larger.
+Short Term (1 - 2 years) Urban Containment Boundary.
+The Complete Communities analysis found that the median lot size for parcels with a higher redevelopment in the South Boucherie, West Kelowna Estates, and Goats Peak/Gellatly neighbourhoods was 1,200 - 1,400m .
+A two- duplex scenario of infill provides greater flexibility in the placement of buildings while improving the design response to existing neighbourhood X conditions for multi-unit infill housing types.
 It also allows for the flexibility of providing a multi-unit form in new greenfield developers occurring in these (or other R1 Zoned) neighbourhoods.
-On lots in the 1,200 - 1,400m2 range, two duplexes (totalling 4 units of approximately 195m2 / 2,000 sq.ft.) can maintain a building site coverage under 35%.
+On lots in the 1,200 - 1,400m range, two duplexes (totalling 4 units of approximately 195m / 2,000 sq.ft.) can maintain a building site coverage under 35%.
+Action 1C: Reduce parking standards to 1.0 or 1.5 stalls/unit for infill typologies (house plex and/or townhouses) in the Boucherie and Westbank neighbourhoods.
 Parking requirements could be aligned with bedroom counts (such as 1 stall for a 2 bedroom, 1.5 for a 3 bedroom, etc.).
 In addition to having a higher proportion of lots with development likelihood, the Boucherie Centre, Westbank Centre and Westbank neighbourhoods are well served by transportation options and are close to daily amenities, which increases justification for considering reduced parking requirements.
-Short Term (within 1 year) An example of this is to allow reduced parking requirements only if parking is centralized on a given lot and shared amongst units.
+Short Term (1 - 2 years) Action 1D: Incentivize unbundling parking from individual infill units.
+An example of this is to allow reduced parking requirements only if parking is centralized on a given lot and shared amongst units.
 Individual garages are popular and functional but make site circulation on small lots more challenging and generally increase building massing as well as cost.
 Unstructured (surface) parking in infill developments, if appropriately screened and located outside of front setbacks, can have less impact on neighbourhood character and significantly reduce massing of infill buildings.
-Medium Term (1-3 years) Specific components of this action should include: Remove minimum parcel area limitation of 2,500m2 for carriage houses in the R1 Zone where appropriate.
+Medium Term (2-4 years) Action 1E: Support increased development of carriage houses by relaxing carriage house regulations.
+Specific components of this action should include: Remove minimum parcel area limitation of 2,500m for carriage houses in the RI Zone where appropriate.
 Increase or remove relative percentage limits of carriage houses (i.e. increase current maximum proportion from 75% to 90% of principal dwelling or remove completely).
 Remove requirement to include parking space within carriage houses and permit required parking to be located anywhere on the same parcel.
-These recommendations will greatly expand the ability to place carriage homes within the rear yard of existing homes.
-Short Term (within 1 year) providing a multi-unit form in new greenfield developers occurring in these (or other R1 Zoned) neighbourhoods.
-On lots in the 1,200 - 1,400m2 range, two duplexes (totalling 4 units of approximately 195m2 / 2,000 sq.ft.) can maintain a building site coverage under 35%.
-Parking requirements could be aligned with bedroom counts (such as 1 stall for a 2 bedroom, 1.5 for a 3 bedroom, etc.).
-In addition to having a higher proportion of lots with development likelihood, the Boucherie Centre, Westbank Centre and Westbank neighbourhoods are well served by transportation options and are close to daily amenities, which increases justification for considering reduced parking requirements.
-An example of this is to allow reduced parking requirements only if parking is centralized on a given lot and shared amongst units.
-Individual garages are popular and functional but make site circulation on small lots more challenging and generally increase building massing as well as cost.
-Unstructured (surface) parking in infill developments, if appropriately screened and located outside of front setbacks, can have less impact on neighbourhood character and significantly reduce massing of infill buildings.
-Specific components of this action should include: - Remove minimum parcel area limitation of 2,500m2 for carriage houses in the R1 Zone where appropriate. - Increase or remove relative percentage limits of carriage houses (i.e. increase current maximum proportion from 75% to 90% of principal dwelling or remove completely). - Remove requirement to include parking space within carriage houses and permit required parking to be located anywhere on the same parcel. providing a multi-unit form in new greenfield developers occurring in these (or other R1 Zoned) neighbourhoods.
-On lots in the 1,200 - 1,400m2 range, two duplexes (totalling 4 units of approximately 195m2 / 2,000 sq.ft.) can maintain a building site coverage under 35%.
-Parking requirements could be aligned with bedroom counts (such as 1 stall for a 2 bedroom, 1.5 for a 3 bedroom, etc.).
-In addition to having a higher proportion of lots with development likelihood, the Boucherie Centre, Westbank Centre and Westbank neighbourhoods are well served by transportation options and are close to daily amenities, which increases justification for considering reduced parking requirements.
-An example of this is to allow reduced parking requirements only if parking is centralized on a given lot and shared amongst units.
-Individual garages are popular and functional but make site circulation on small lots more challenging and generally increase building massing as well as cost.
-Unstructured (surface) parking in infill developments, if appropriately screened and located outside of front setbacks, can have less impact on neighbourhood character and significantly reduce massing of infill buildings.
-Specific components of this action should include: - Remove minimum parcel area limitation of 2,500m2 for carriage houses in the R1 Zone where appropriate. - Increase or remove relative percentage limits of carriage houses (i.e. increase current maximum proportion from 75% to 90% of principal dwelling or remove completely). - Remove requirement to include parking space within carriage houses and permit required parking to be located anywhere on the same parcel.
-These recommendations will greatly expand the ability to place carriage
+Short Term (1 - 2 years) These recommendations will greatly expand the ability to place carriage homes within the rear yard of existing homes.